 A Healthy Ecosystem

-Currently, Rafa and Marta use what they learn from their university and from the internet to experiment with new ways and different ingredients for creating compost into fertilizer.
-Some of their methods include ashes from burnt bone, crushed eggshells, lime juice, mango peels, and chili peppers.
-They explain that organic fertilizers require more patience since they have greater inputs and need to be applied more frequently, but they are just as effective as chemicals.
+Rafa and Marta currently utilize their university education and information from the internet to experiment with new ingredients and methods for creating compost into fertilizer.
+Some examples of their methods include using ashes from burnt bones, crushed eggshells, lime juice, mango peels, and chili peppers.
+They note that organic fertilizers require more patience as they have greater inputs and need to be applied more frequently, but they are just as effective as chemical fertilizers.
 They know by observing their flourishing ecosystem.

 “Birds are a very important biological indicator because birds can easily move from a poor environmental location to a good one.
 Same with insects—both birds and insects are the best way of evaluating an ecosystem.
 We have seen a change in common bird species, and we can identify more species than when we began.
 I did an inventory of some 20 species and now 60 species have arrived here at our house.
 Now you can see the change—now there are many more species than before, which means that things are going well.”Marta (2019).